NobleRobot/vscode-stml/docs/index.md

 <img src="assets/icon.png" alt="STML filetype icon" width="128"/><br />

-STML is an XML-like markup language, influenced by HTML and CSS, developed by Mark LaCroix at Noble Robot.
-It is used to create the in-game content of the game *Dreamsettler* by Tendershoot and Noble Robot.
+STML is a robust XML-like markup language, inspired by HTML and CSS, developed by Mark LaCroix.
+It is used to create in-game content for *[Dreamsettler](https://dreamsettler.net)* by [Tendershoot](http://tendershoot.net) and [Noble Robot](https://noblerobot.com).

-Unique features include generic closing tags that prevent interleaved tag pairs, a native "include" solution and a unified syntax for markup and style documents, and a set of conditional elements that allow for fully arbitrary page rendering based on game states and save data values.
+Unique features include generic closing tags that prevent interleaved tag pairs, a native include solution, a unified syntax for markup and style elements/documents, and a set of conditional elements that render based on game states and save data values.